 Our current work is a sequel to [9].
-In [20], a restricted version of the scheme with equal traffic split ratios of $\frac{1}{n}$ and equal ingress-egress capacities ($R_i = C_i = c$ for all i) is considered.
-The authors in [20] further assume that the IP layer topology is a full-mesh (fully connected complete graph), so that the Phase 1 and Phase 2 paths are one hop in length.
-These paths need to be routed (via multi-hop paths) on the physical WDM topology (which is a sparse graph), an important aspect which they do not consider.
+In [25], a version of the scheme with equal traffic split ratios of 1/n and equal ingress-egress capacities $(R_i = C_i = c \text{ for all } i)$ is considered, and subsequently extended to unequal traffic split ratios in [26].
+The authors in [25] assume that the IP layer topology is a full-mesh (fully connected complete graph), so that the Phase 1 and Phase 2 paths are one hop in length.
+These paths need to be routed (via multi-hop paths) on the physical WDM topology (which is a sparse graph).
 Also, if the IP topology is not full-mesh, the Phase 1 and Phase 2 paths will be multi-hop at the IP layer itself.
 Our problem formulation for two-phase routing in [9] (and in this paper) models the multi-hop routing of Phase 1 and Phase 2 paths and can be applied to a general IP layer topology and a physical WDM topology.
+The network design version of the problem on uncapacitated topologies is considered in [18] and [26].